 In a Toronto Star article on protests in Hollywood over foreign production, Consul General Campbell's role was discussed: "After three years in L.A., a city where moviegoers sit until the credits end to read the names of friends and relatives, Campbell has become a Hollywood economist.
 She spends much of her time defending the interests of Hollywood North and, these days, correcting misconceptions about the industry."

 Prime Minister Campbell was invited to teach at the newly founded Center for Public Leadership (CPL) at the Kennedy School and so she returned to Harvard following the completion of her term in Los Angeles.
-Ms. Campbell remains an Honorary Fellow at CPL, where she has taught courses on Gender & Power and Democratic Transition and Consolidation.
+Ms. Campbell taught courses on Gender & Power and Democratic Transition and Consolidation.
+She also sat on the admissions committee of the Kennedy School.

 Club of Madrid